naev/naev/utils/ssys/Readme.md

 # TODO
+ - manage vertex tags in `graphmod.py`
  - `reposition.c`: fix tunnel effect
+ - `reposition.c`: possible opt: manage separately neigh with non-1.0 len.
  - `reposition.c -e`: should also repeat 'tradelane' / 'hidden' tags.
+See TODO.
  - `graphmod_smooth_tl.py` can be improved.
+ - try gravity variant
  - implement `extend_faction.py` that appends a color tag to neutral systems in a zone of influence.